Medical Assistant vs CNA - Learn The Difference

 Medical Assistant Salary and Job Outlook

-While salary alone does not make a good job, it is nonetheless an important factor to consider.
-Those interested in working as medical assistants will be glad to know that the Bureau of Labor Statistics predicts a growing job opportunity rate in the field faster than the national average.
+While salary alone does not do a good job, it is an essential factor to consider.
+Those interested in working as medical assistants will be glad that the Bureau of Labor Statistics predicts a growing job opportunity rate faster than the national average.

 The annual median wage for medical assistants was $32,160 as of 2020.